RifatDipu/Customer-Churn-Powerbi/README.md

 - Power BI
 - Microsoft Excel (for initial data prep)

-## 📁 Files

-- `Customer Churn Analysis.pbix`: Power BI dashboard file
-- `Customer Churn.jpeg`: Dashboard image preview

 ## 🚀 How to Use

 1. Clone the repository.
-2. Open the `.pbix` file in Power BI Desktop (if available).
+2. Open the `.pbix` file in Power BI Desktop.
 3. Interact with the dashboard to explore customer churn patterns.

 ## 📬 Contact